-With an 80% market share and 3.3 billion daily searches, Baidu is indisputably the king of Chinese search engines.
-Like Google, its name is a verb.
-Their names may be similar, but there are significant SEO-optimization differences between the two, so if you want to be discovered, you’ll need to play by Baidu’s rules.
+With an 80% market share and 3.3 billion searches every day, Baidu is indisputably the king of Chinese search engines and the relative “Google of China.”
+However, the differences between Google and Baidu are vast, especially around SEO.
+So if you want to be discovered in China, you’ll need to play by Baidu’s rules.

 1. SPEAK THE RIGHT LANGUAGE